TechTycoon-Jitu/TechTycoon-Jitu/README.md

 # 💫 About Me:
 🔭 I’m currently working on a Full Stack Project and i am a junior coordinator at CSS Society,NIT DURGAPUR.

-🌱 I’m currently learning React,DSA,Graphic Design,Video Editing,Figma and Canva
+🌱 I’m currently learning JS,React,DSA,Graphic Design,Video Editing,Figma and Canva

 👯 I’m looking to collaborate on open source